learn-compsci/webtop/README.md

 `webtop` is heavily based on [docker-webtop](https://github.com/linuxserver/docker-webtop), which is itself based on [KasmVNC](https://github.com/linuxserver/docker-baseimage-kasmvnc).
 KasmVNC is the primary technology that allows us to interact with the Linux desktop in a browser over [VNC](https://en.wikipedia.org/wiki/VNC).
 Our contributions are limited to modifications of the base images to make them appropriate for our use case.

+6. To update the environment to the latest we provide, use `docker compose pull`.

+## Testing

+- Check that audio works (e.g., go to Firefox (click the browser icon in the bottom dock), go to YouTube, click on any video).
+You may have to click or mouse over the icon like thing at the middle left of the screen, which opens a bar at the top middle of the screen, and click the audio icon.
+- Check that the display size and scaling is OK
+- Check that resizing the screen works (if you drag the edges of the VM window, the VM should resize)
+- Check that there's little to no lag in inputs to say, the terminal, or a text editor.